YiChingLLin/YiChingLLin.github.io/experience.md

 ###### 2020.07 - 2020.12

 - Familiar with ERP system processing
-- Developed and tested customized ERP functions using **Delphi and SQL Server**
+- Developed and tested customized ERP functions using **Delphi and MS SQL Server**
 - **Coded and completed 80+** ERP customization cases, **exceeding** the company's personal goal setting
 - Collaborated with consultants and designers to confirm requirements and ensure accurate implementation of custom functions
 - Addressed program efficiency issues for customers